GemmyOrvayne/gemmyorvayne.github.io/_posts/2018-12-18-Mauhulakh-Longhouse.md

 ---
 #### Mauhulakh Longhouse shitters!

 The Orcs of Narzulbur Stronghold show us the two extremes of indoor bucketing, each at opposite ends of the longhouse.
-I’m was assuming that one is for the boys, the other for the girls.
-Taking the assumption one step further (keeping in mind I’m coming here uninformed as hell, as a Wood Elf) I would wager the top photo is the Ladies’ Room.
-Just going on pure gut instinct.
+One has a molecule of privacy, the other has none.